yufanghou/itu-nlp/_pages/index.md

 ## Recent News

+**04/2025**: A warm welcome to Zhanting and Dmitry, who will be joining us as intern

 **03/2025**: Minh and Debanjana have officially joined us at the IT:U-NLP Lab as our newest PhD students!

 **02/2025**: Yufang gave an invited talk “Empowering Science with AI: Building NLP Models for Scientific Knowledge Synthesis and Fact-checking” at the Salzburg HCI Doctoral Consortium Week Winter 2024/2025 on Feb 25th.